BlueWinds/Ex3CharmRewrite/README.md

 1. Install latex + xeletex.
 On a debian-based linux: `$ sudo apt-get install texlive-latex-extra texlive-xeletex`
 2. Install the fonts under resources/ on your system.
 3. The charmTrees/*.pdf files can be rebuilt using Inkscape or another svg editing program.
 Open the corresponding .svg file and export it as a pdf of the same name.
-4. Building Charms.pdf is simple: `$ xeletex -halt-on-error Charms.tex`
+4. Building Charms.pdf is simple: `$ xelatex -halt-on-error Charms.tex`

 ## Credits